 5. Syonan Jinja - Japanese Shinto Shrine

-Syonan Jinja ruins is another spooky location, abandoned in the dense jungle of the MacRitchie Catchment area.
+Syonan Jinja ruins is another haunted place in Singapore, abandoned in the dense jungle of the MacRitchie Catchment area.
 The ruins date back to World War II when it was built by the British and Australian POWs to honour the Japanese martyrs who fought in the invasion of Singapore.
 Syonan Jinja was basically a temple with no walls, standing on a stone platform with few steps and resting on wooden pillars.
 The temple was set to fire post-war and only the ruins remain today, making it feature among the haunted places in Singapore.
+It is believed that the ruins are haunted by the spirits of those Japanese soldiers who committed mass suicide by cutting off their bellies to protect and defend the sanctity of the shrine.

 Except for the traces of stone ruins, a secret tunnel was found underneath the fountain by some unknown people with an unknown purpose.